Kingminer7/server-api/README.md

 #include <Geode/loader/Event.hpp>

 #include <km7dev.server_api/include/ServerAPIEvents.hpp>
-// or, if you dont want to require dep
+// or, if you dont want to require dep and have the header in your source
 #include "ServerAPIEvents.hpp"

 using namespace geode::prelude;